Four Important Stages Of Transition For You And Your Business – In Conversation with Josh Patrick

 Susan: Well, I think it’d be helpful to make a distinction between change and transition.
 People say, “Well, life is always changing.”
 This happens that happens.
 It’s true.
 That’s how life moves.
 That’s how we evolve.
 Most of the changes get absorbed rather easily rather quickly, but a transition is when the norms and the patterns of life have been disrupted.

-Sometimes by design, sometimes by happenstance, sometimes it’s great, sometimes it’s terrible.
+Sometimes by design, by happenstance, it’s great, sometimes it’s terrible.
 When that disruption happens, I always think of a jigsaw puzzle and the pieces just blow apart.
 Then you put the pieces back together, but not all the pieces fit the way they used to.
 These events that we call transitions change the way life works.
 Usually, there’s a core part and then it ripples out to the rest.

-Josh: So Susan, you have four stages of transition which I think is absolutely brilliant.
+Josh: So Susan, you have four stages of transition which I think is brilliant.
 Could you talk with us a little bit about what those four stages are?
 What happens in each of them?

 Susan: Yeah, thank you.
 We use a model to understand complexity.
 All professions do that.
 All sciences do that.
-When we think about this in terms of life, and particularly financial life, we had to understand why these behaviors were happening, why people were getting tripped up with transitions when they’re asked to make some of the most important decisions of their life and they’re at their lowest capability, what is going on with that?
+When we think about this in terms of life and particularly financial life, we had to understand why these behaviors were happening, why people were getting tripped up with transitions when they’re asked to make some of the most important decisions of their life and they’re at their lowest capability, what is going on with that?

-Then it happens, then the event happens.
+Then it happens, and then the event happens.
 Then there’s usually no going back.
 There’s no Mulligan.
 There’s no do-over.
 Life, as it was, has changed.
-That’s when the puzzle really blows apart.
+That’s when the puzzle blows apart.
 Then those pieces need to come back together.
 Those pieces have to do with relationships with money, with cash flow, with routines and patterns in life.
 It isn’t just the technical side of a tax change or something like that.
-It takes about a year, maybe a year and a half to put it together depends upon how complex things are and how overwhelmed people get with it.
+It takes about a year, maybe a year and a half to put it together depending upon how complex things are and how overwhelmed people get with it.

 Sometimes there’s a lot of fatigue and overwhelm so it can stretch out which is fine.
-You want to just get to the point where you or someone can help you get to the point where you can be making your best choices during that time.
-The pieces are pretty much back to the big pieces are there.
+You want to just get to the point where you or someone can help you get to the point where you can make your best choices during that time.
+The pieces are pretty much back to the big pieces that are there.
 Then we’re moving into the third stage which is passage.
-This is the stage where people usually miss.
+This is the stage people usually miss.
 They think, “Oh, this is all done.
 The money’s taken care of.
 The cash flow is taken care of.
 This is what we’re doing.”
 But most people know that they’re not done yet.
-They haven’t really adjusted.
+They haven’t adjusted.

-Then you move to the final stage which is new normal.
+Then you move to the final stage which is the new normal.
 That’s when patterns and routines are established.
 Expectations kind of have leveled out.
-The skillset there, Josh is to look back.
+The skill there, Josh is to look back.
 You’re looking back over the years.
 That passage states, by the way, takes years, not months.
 So you’re looking at five, six years here.
 They can be productive, sometimes the best years of your life, but something big is happening.
 So when you get to the new normal, you want to look back and say, “What worked?
 What didn’t work?
 What do I wish I had known?
 What would I tell somebody else?”
-You can kind of write down and with your advisor, do it together so you know kind of your process your personal style.
+You can kind of write it down and with your advisor, do it together so you know kind of your process and your style.
 Next time life changes, you have a place to start.
 Those are the four stages: anticipation, ending, passage, and new normal.

 Josh: That’s great.
 For a business owner, I’m just going to take a run through the business owner who’s going to transition out of their business.
 Sometimes they sell.
-Sometimes they transfer, sometimes they close.
+Sometimes they transfer, and sometimes they close.
 There are all sorts of ways of leaving your business.
-Here’s what I’ve learned over the years and tell me if this makes sense to you is that business owners tend to live in anticipation for 20 years or more.
+Here’s what I’ve learned over the years and tell me if this makes sense to you that business owners tend to live in anticipation for 20 years or more.

 You go and you sign the contract and you’re done.
 Now, you’re saying what’s next to my life.
-The passage is where they sort of life in what I call sellers remorse.
+The passage is where they sort of live in what I call seller remorse.
 Back in my early days when I was young and foolish, I used to think I could prevent the seller’s remorse.
 Now, since working with you, I’ve realized I can just help people get through it.
 Then eventually they do end up and have a new life and do stuff that goes on.
 Does that make sense?

 Susan: Yeah, yeah.
-Of course, there’s lots of subtleties.
+Of course, there are lots of subtleties.
 Because you live in breathe, the business owner’s journey through the development and then ultimately, the sale of the business.
 You know that there are so many twists and turns.
 Sometimes we kind of gloss over it and say, “Oh, well, you’re in this stage or that stage.”
 There’s a heck of a lot going on in those stages.
 The reason I think you can tell me that this model helps is because there is so much going on.
 It’s good to be able to get a big picture to get this feeling that you’re just not there yet.
 This is what’s going on next because you can get lost in this stuff, in this experience.

-Josh: Yeah, one of the things that you’ve taught which I think is really an important thing for folks who are listening to understand is that what this process does is allows you to name what’s going on in your life.
+Josh: Yeah, one of the things that you’ve taught which I think is an important thing for folks who are listening to understand is that what this process does is allows you to name what’s going on in your life.
 Anybody who’s worked around me for a while knows I name everything.
 I name all our processes.
 We have the stage two hiring process.
 We have an objective review.

 We have the sale ready company.
 All these things that we’ve named.
-There’s a reason behind that is it makes it easy for you to understand what you’re about to go through.
+There’s a reason behind that it makes it easy for you to understand what you’re about to go through.
 I think that understanding is four stages of transition and being the name it should help with giving you great comfort.
 That one, you’re not unique in this.
 Two, there are stages you’re going to go through and we can help you think about the right actions in the right stage.
-Again, Susan, you really have a bunch of great tools for each of those stages.
+Again, Susan, you have a bunch of great tools for each of those stages.
 You want to talk a little bit about some of them that come to mind for you.

 Susan: Yeah, there are some and they’re all personalized which is the interesting part.
 That’s why we have certified financial transition.
 It’s not just a computer program that you can do.
-You have to really think about this person, but one of the things that we would do in anticipation stage is we would determine what the business owner really wants to make sure is protected, while they’re going through the building and then the sale of their business.
+You have to think about this person, but one of the things that we would do in the anticipation stage is we would determine what the business owner wants to make sure is protected, while they’re going through the building and then the sale of their business.

 What’s at the core?
 What’s the driver, the purpose?
 What’s the why as Simon Sinek would say so we have a process of checking in with that?
 Then designing steps of action to achieve the goal, but also to protect what was most important.
-Another thing we do is we work with people on what is their communication, strong spot.
-What are they preferences?
+Another thing we do is work with people on what is their communication, and strong spot.
+What are their preferences?
 If they could create the most productive, comfortable way to meet and discuss these important topics, what would it be?
-Some people want to short and sweet.
+Some people want to be short and sweet.

 Give me the bullet points.
 Some people want to be very personal.
 Some people want a lot of information to digest before a meeting.
 Some people are pretty quiet as they go through meetings.
 That’s how they learn and they hate being interrupted.
 Some people never want to be told what to do.
 They want options and they want to understand that’s not you of course.